 Holy Orders - Vocations

-The goal of this ministry is to foster and support vocations to the priesthood, sisterhood, brotherhood, and permanent deaconate by creating a “culture of vocations” within the parish.
+A Culture of Vocations at CtRWith the Sacrament of Holy Orders comes the discussion of vocations.
+Vocation discussions include not only priests and deacons, but religious men and women as well.
+The goal of our Vocations Committee is to foster and support vocations to the priesthood, sisterhood, brotherhood and permanent deaconate by creating a “culture of vocations” within the parish.

-Roman Catholic Vocations - the most comprehensive website available, which has compiled all things related to Catholic vocations including a myriad of links to religious orders, discernment sites, resource sites for all vocations including marriage, and videos as well as prayers, articles, talks, recommended reading and the most recent news about vocations.
+Roman Catholic Vocations is the most comprehensive website for those discerning.
+It has compiled all things related to Catholic vocations including a myriad of links to religious orders, discernment sites and resource sites for all vocations including marriage and videos as well as prayers, articles, talks, recommended reading and the most recent news about vocations.

 Why Not Priest?